Stefano Callegari (chef)

 Stefano Callegari (born December 25, 1968) is an Italian chef and the inventor of the Trapizzino, a popular street food.
 Before inventing the Trapizzino, Stefano worked as a flight attendant for 15 years before returning to Rome to pursue his passion for pizza.

 Biography

 Early life

-Stefano was born in Prati, a district in the centre of Rome, to parents in the restaurant business.
+Stefano was born in Prati, a district in the centre of Rome.

 He first encountered the world of pizza in 1992, when he became a delivery driver for a local bakery.
 Stefano learned to prepare pizza dough from the baker he was working for and, later, enrolled in a pizza-making course.
 For the next 15 years, Stefano worked as a flight attendant for an Italian airline.

-Tonda
+Sforno

 In 2005, Stefano opened his first restaurant, Sforno, in Rome's Cinecitta district.
 Stefano created a unique dough that was light, flavorful, and crispy.
 He experimented with different pizzas and created new versions, such as a cacio e pepe pizza.